This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Keep reading this article, and you’ll find out.
 It will explore the possibilities and tell you how to protect your outdoor water fountain during the winter months.

-What Happens When You Leave a Water Fountain Outside in The Winter?
+What Happens When You Leave a Water Fountain Outside in Harsh Winter Conditions?

 During winter, your outdoor water fountain is susceptible to a variety of risks.
 These include: